What do I do if I want a place at Acomb Primary School for my child?

 These are evenings in the autumn and spring terms when you can meet your child’s teacher for a 10 minute appointment to discuss your child’s progress.

-What does SEN / SENCo stand for?
+What does SEND / SENDCo stand for?

-SEN stands for Special Educational Needs.
+SEND stands for Special Educational Needs and Disabilities.

 What are INSET days?